rUngruh/mitigatingPopularityBiasInMRS/studytool/README.txt

 The tool directories work together as two modules, where Tool-Module handles the study tool and the processing of the Spotify API, as well as, the re-ranking.
 The LocalModelHost handles the trained recommendation algorithm on a server.
 For more information, read the readme's of the respective modules.

 This code does not include the needed data and trained models.
-Those can be replicated using the code from: ### add git with code for training ###
+Those can be replicated using the code from: trainingandevaluation.
-Please observe both modules readme's there to generate the needed data.
+Please observe both modules readme's in this directory to generate the needed data.